weesvisje/docs/docs/tutorials/tasks/android-kotlin/4-integrate-ditto.md

 ## 4-1 Create Your Ditto App on the Portal

 In order to integrate Ditto into our app we first need to create a new app on the [portal](https://portal.ditto.live).
-Apps created on the portal will automatically sync data between them and also to the Ditto cloud.
+Apps created on the portal will automatically sync data between them and also to the Ditto Big Peer.

 Each app created on the portal has a unique `appID` which can be seen on your app's settings page once the app has been created.
 This ID is used in subsequent sections to configure your Ditto instance.